Skip to main content

 Understanding the Tiers

-Our process begins by partnering with clinicians and health-care leaders across the province to clearly define each clinical service through a common language, the six tiers.
-Tier 1 represents the broad, comprehensive services found in many hospitals, with increasing specialization up to Tier 6, which entails high-complexity subspecialized services requiring coordination among multiple specialty teams often found in only a few hospitals.
+Tier 1 represents the broad, comprehensive services found in many hospitals.
+Each level is increasingly specialized up to Tier 6, which entails highly complex, subspecialized services requiring coordination among multiple specialty teams often found in only a few hospitals.

 Develop long-term strategies and system investments, addressing identified gaps through collaborative planning over multiple years with Ministry of Health and health authorities.
 This phase may include capital planning or redevelopment, as necessary.